claudiahill/claudiahill.github.io/README.md

 ![twitter](https://lh5.googleusercontent.com/a22yI-6dVlUoNbGd1_PYNa9lvKpaYWYD_AxYHaE5W7Ry1nnXi4L9ldV6qk8=w50)
 ![instagram](https://lh5.googleusercontent.com/n777S_0bN5E_hMmetDXC2vgMCEe1Y-fE0-xmmxUIr2noRm_YjkHLwjYWv-I=w50)

 Claudia has had a long career in the **PrivateBanking** industry in Switzerland & Asia.
-She has held leadership positions at large companies, in private banking wealth management.
+She has held leadership positions at large companies, for international clients in private banking wealth management.

-She began her career in **PrivateBanking** as part of various wealth management projects for Credit Suisse as a finance professional in Career-Starter Program.
-She spent several years at Credit Suisse, overseeing clients investment pipeline; in the **Front** rising to **Relationship Manager**; Author for corriere.it Lugano Group, before rising to CS Singapore largely launching Singapore Branch, immediately before the crisis.
-She later joined Julius Bär Singapore and UBS as Relationship Manager having worked largely in IWM beneficiaries, followed by Foreign Exchange at Business Western Union.
-She moved back to Credit Suisse as Business Manager, **Managing Digital Projects for IWM** rising to Director.
+She began her career in the **Front** as **Relationship Manager** as part of various wealth management projects for Credit Suisse Lugano as a finance professional in prestigious Career-Starter Program, before rising to CS Singapore spending 3 years overseeing clients investment pipeline immediately after the crisis; Author for corriere.it Lugano Group.
+She later joined Julius Bär Singapore and UBS as Relationship Manager having worked largely bringing in IWM beneficiaries, followed by a move back to Zurich in Foreign Exchange at Western Union Business Solutions.
+She moved back to Credit Suisse as **Business Manager**, Managing Critical Digital Projects for IWM rising to Director, and privileged Executive IWM Club.

 Learn more on  **LinkedIn**